Business account in Germany: what it is and how to open one (step-by-step guide)

 Depending on your business type, the required documents may vary.
 Here’s a typical breakdown:

-Business Type Required Documents
+Business type Required documents

 Freelancers ID (passport/ID card), possibly proof of activity

-Sole Proprietors ID + Business registration certificate (Gewerbeanmeldung)
+Sole proprietors ID + business registration certificate (Gewerbeanmeldung)

-GmbH / UG (in formation) Articles of association, registry application, ID documents
+GmbH / UG (in formation) Articles of association, registry application, ID documents of all partners

 Established GmbH / UG Trade registry excerpt, shareholder list, managing director’s ID